linevych/posts/posts/en/jenkins-for-django.md

 ![Freestyle multibranch project | Jenkins](/images/jenkins/jenkins-new-project.png)

-At first we will need to configure VCS for our project, go to section "Branch sources" and enter your project url.
+At first, we will need to configure VCS for our project, go to section "Branch sources" and enter your project URL.

 ![Configure VCS for new project | Jenkins](/images/jenkins/jenkins-vcs-configuration.png)

-Also you will need to enter your credentials to access code, press "Add" - "Jenkins" and enter your GitHub username and password or, choose other credentials type.
+Also, you will need to enter your credentials to access code, press "Add" - "Jenkins" and enter your GitHub username and password or, choose other credentials type.

 ![Adding new credentials | Jenkins](/images/jenkins/jenkins-access.png)